 It’s a near inevitability that a traveler today will be toting a Dumbo-sized lot of expensive equipment.
-My own family of five (two adults and three teens) typically visits Walt Disney World with 5 iPhones, two computers, an iPad, a Digital Single Lens Reflex camera with several lenses, and two or three pocket digital cameras, plus wallets filled with cash, credit cards and the like.
+When my kids were teens, my own family of five (two adults and three teens) typically visited Walt Disney World with 5 iPhones, two computers, an iPad, a DSLR camera with several lenses, and two or three pocket digital cameras, plus wallets filled with cash, credit cards, and the like.
 That’s a lot of expensive stuff to leave in a hotel room.
 One way many guests deal with this is by storing some of their gear in their hotel room safe.

 There’s a safe in my hotel room?